Fiserv/card-pointe/docs/documentation/GooglePayDeveloperGuide.md

 # Support

-For assistance with your CarPointe merchant account, or integrating CardSecure and the CardPointe Gateway, contact isvintegrations@fiserv.com.
+For assistance with your CardPointe merchant account, or integrating CardSecure and the CardPointe Gateway, contact isvintegrations@fiserv.com.

 For assistance with integrating the Google Pay API, see the [Google Pay API Troubleshooting page](https://developers.google.com/pay/api/android/support/troubleshooting) or complete the [Google Pay API Integration Support Request Form](https://services.google.com/fb/forms/googlepayAPIsupport/).